metamath/lamp-guide/docs/index.md

 ## Quick start

-You don't need to install anything to run metamath-lamp.
+You don't need to install anything to run metamath-lamp, and it works on personal computers and smartphones.
 To start metamath-lamp, use your web browser to view the **[Metamath-lamp application page](https://expln.github.io/lamp/latest/index.html)**.